 “I knew that communicating with the public was going to be critical,” he says.
 “Scotland was in a state of alert and Public Health Scotland needed to be ready.”

 Public Health Scotland published the COVID-19 dashboard on its website at the height of the coronavirus crisis from April to June 2020, providing the general public with an accurate picture of the spread of COVID-19 both within the community and in hospitals.
 People could easily see an overview of daily cases and daily deaths for Scotland.
-In addition, they could use the embeded interactive ArcGIS maps to zoom into specific regions and see the cumulative number of cases by local authority area.
+In addition, they could use the embedded interactive ArcGIS maps to zoom into specific regions and see the cumulative number of cases by local authority area.

 Gasiorowski believes that the map formed a very important element of the Public Health Scotland COVID-19 dashboard, because it aided understanding.
 “Displaying information on a map helps people to understand it without large amounts of explanation,” he says.
 “People could use the maps on the dashboard to understand the implications of the virus in their own localities and see differences between local authority areas in Scotland.”